Paychex, Inc. Reports First Quarter Results

-Interested parties may access the webcast of our Earnings Release Conference Call, scheduled for September 28, 2010 at 10:30 a.m.
+Interested parties may access the webcast of our Earnings Release Conference Call, scheduled for September 24, 2009 at 10:30 a.m.
 Eastern Time, at www.paychex.com on the Investor Relations page.
 The webcast will also be archived on the Investor Relations page for approximately one month.
 Our news releases, current financial information, SEC filings, and investor presentation are also accessible at www.paychex.com.
+For more information, contact:

 Paychex, Inc. is a leading provider of payroll, human resource, and benefits outsourcing solutions for small- to medium-sized businesses.
 The company offers comprehensive payroll services, including payroll processing, payroll tax administration, and employee pay services, including direct deposit, check signing, and Readychex(R).
-Human Resource Services include 401(k) plan recordkeeping, section 125 plans, a professional employer organization, time and attendance solutions, and other administrative services for business.
-A variety of business insurance products, including group health and workers' compensation, are made available through Paychex Insurance Agency, Inc. Paychex, Inc. was founded in 1971.
-With headquarters in Rochester, New York, the company has more than 100 offices and serves approximately 536,000 payroll clients nationwide as of May 31, 2010.
+Human Resource Services include 401(k) plan recordkeeping, health insurance, workers' compensation administration, section 125 plans, a professional employer organization, time and attendance solutions, and other administrative services for business.
+Paychex, Inc. was founded in 1971.
+With headquarters in Rochester, New York, the company has more than 100 offices and serves approximately 554,000 payroll clients nationwide as of May 31, 2009.
 For more information about Paychex, Inc. and our products, visit www.paychex.com.

 "SAFE HARBOR" STATEMENT UNDER THE PRIVATE SECURITIES LITIGATION REFORM ACT OF 1995